segmentio/segment-docs/src/getting-started/02-simple-install.md

 title: A simple Segment installation
 ---

 When you implement Segment, you add Segment code to your website, app, or server.
-This code generates messages based on specific triggers you define  .
+This code generates messages based on specific triggers you define.

-At its very simplest, this code can be a snippet of Javascript that you copy and paste into the HTML of a website to track page views.
+In the simplest implementation, the code can be a snippet of Javascript that you copy and paste into the HTML of a website to track page views.
 It can also be as complex as Segment calls embedded in a React mobile app to send messages when the app is opened or closed, when the user performs different actions, or when time based conditions are met (for example "ticket reservation expired" or "cart abandoned after 2 hours").

 The best way to learn about how Segment works is to see it in action.
 This tutorial walks you though an installation using one of our libraries: either our Javascript, PHP, or iOS library.

 ## Before you begin

 Before you start, you need a Segment user account and a workspace.
-If you're not already part of an organization with a Segment Workspace, you can [sign up for a free account and free workspace](https://app.segment.com/signup/?ref=docs).
+If you're not already part of an organization with a Segment Workspace, you can [sign up for a free account and workspace](https://app.segment.com/signup/?ref=docs).

 For the quickstart portion below, you also need access to the code for a basic website, PHP website, or an iOS app.

+> success ""
+> **Tip**!
+If you don't have any of those things, you might consider creating a simple [Github Pages website](https://pages.github.com/).

-## Dev and Prod Sources
+## A note on Dev and Prod Sources

 When developing and testing, you should create and use separate sources for each of your environments (production, development, staging, etc.) to prevent testing and development activities from filling production systems with invalid data.

-By default, Segment gives you the option to give each source an `environment` label on creation, and we strongly suggest that you use these labels to sort your sources.
+You can give each source an `environment` label when you create it, and we strongly suggest that you use these labels to sort your sources.
+When you create a source during the steps below, make sure you enter an environment label.

 > warning ""
 > **Caution**!
 Double-check when you enter write keys for dev and production environments to make sure that you'll send the right data to the right place!